 w.\ p.\ 1.

-Using Lemma 1 we obtain
+Using Lemma 1, we obtain

 w.\ p.\ 1.
-In addition (see (\ref{opr1})) we get
+In addition (see (\ref{opr1})), we get

-in the notation just introduced.
-Substitute relations (\ref{a31}) and (\ref{a32}) into formula (\ref{a30}).
+in the notations just introduced.
+Substitute the relations (\ref{a31}) and (\ref{a32}) into the formula (\ref{a30}).
 Grouping summands of the obtained expression with equal lower indices at iterated Ito stochastic integrals and using (\ref{a9}) and the equality

 (this equality follows from (\ref{a9})), we note that the obtained expression is equal to